 Proper Watering Timing

-We mentioned irrigation above; the amount of water is less important then when you water, at least when trying to avoid fungus issues.
+We mentioned irrigation above; the amount of water is less important than when you water, at least when trying to avoid fungus issues.
 Watering early in the morning is ideal so that the foliage can dry fast as the sun and wind pick up for the day.
 Conversely, watering in the evening provides the perfect circumstance for fungal growth…hours of water sitting on foliage in a dark environment.
 Bottom line, water in the early morning and space your plants out properly.

 Prevention and Control of Fungus in Landscape Plants

 That covers all that we can control; the environment and weather have big roles too.
 Obviously, in an area with warm, humid spring and fall seasons, no matter how carefully you have taken care of your plants, fungus is unavoidable.
 Once a plant is infected, the best solution is to treat it with a systemic fungicide such as Ferti-Lome Liquid Systemic Fungicide.
 For roses, there is also a product from Bayer called All in One Rose & Flower Care that includes a fungicide as well as a fertilizer and insect control product; this works well as a preventative treatment.

 Apply fungicide sprays when the foliage is completely dry and will remain dry for about 24 hours; this will allow it to be fully absorbed.
 Take note of how long the products treats for; additional sprays might be necessary during prolonged wet spells and while conditions are good for fungal growth.
 The systemic fungicide will be absorbed and distributed throughout the plant, protecting new leaves from being infected and kill spores present on leaves which will reduce spreading.
 Non-systemic fungicides such as Bonide’s Copper Fungicide will kill active fungus spores already on leaves and is good for edibles.